abbaselmas/aabbstr/content/lab/cen265-digital-design/index.md

 ## Announcements

-- Lab sessions will be held by showing the assignments you have completed before.
+- There wont be lab session on next week (14-18th November).

-- Assignments' show session will be held between 15.00 and 19.00 on 3rd of November (Thursday).
+- Assignments' show session will be held between 15.00 and 19.00 on 24th of November (Thursday).

 ### Lab Assignments